 Use a basic shape template to isolate an image from your fabric.

 Draw the shape.

 Applique onto a background that fits the mood of the printed motif.

-These two templates were designed by Emily Senuta and will help you mark background quilting patterns in a straight line basket weave or a curved ribbon weave design.
-Both are beautiful complements to traditional applique.
+These two templates were designed by Emily Senuta and will help you mark background quilting patterns in a curved ribbon weave design.
+A beautiful complement to traditional applique.